Y&T: Resurgence (1995–present)

-In July 2010, Brad Lang, bass player from the band Jet Red, stepped in to play live for the band as they promoted 'Facemelter', as Kennemore wanted the tour to carry on during his fight with cancer.
+In July 2010, the group enlisted Brad Lang, bass player from the band Jet Red, to step in and finish Y&T's tour promoting Facemelter, as Kennemore wanted the tour to carry on during his fight with cancer.
 On January 7, 2011, bassist Kennemore died at the age of 57 after a short battle with lung cancer.
-Kennemore and Meniketti had been the only constant members of the band since 1974.
-After Kennemore's passing, Lang was asked to become an official member of the band.
+Kennemore and Meniketti had been the only constant members of the band since the original 1974 lineup.
+After Kennemore's untimely passing, Lang filled continued in the bass position.

-On October 19, 2013, in Bellagio, Italy, Burns joined the band onstage for four songs (Black Tiger, Dirty Girl, Midnight In Tokyo, and Hurricane) in a reunion of sorts since Burns had been playing with Huey Lewis and the News and Vasco Rossi.
-This one-time reunion was very well received by the fans, as one would expect.
+On October 19, 2013, in Bellagio, Italy, Stef Burns joined the band onstage for four songs ("Black Tiger", "Dirty Girl", "Midnight In Tokyo", and "Hurricane") in a reunion of sorts since Burns had been busy touring with Huey Lewis and the News and Vasco Rossi.
+This one-time reunion was well received by the fans, as one would expect.

-In April 2016, Lang left the band to properly address his alcohol dependency; his last show with the band was on April 2, 2016, at the Fillmore in San Francisco.
-Lang's friend Aaron Leigh (Frank Hannon Band) stepped in with his first show on April 14 at the Canyon Club in Agoura Hills, CA. On June 29, 2016, Y&T and Lang announced separately on their own Facebook feeds that they had mutually and amicably parted ways, confirming that Leigh would remain as the band's bassist.
+In April 2016, Lang left the band to address his alcohol dependency issues; his last show with Y&T was on April 2, 2016, at the Fillmore in San Francisco.
+Lang's friend Aaron Leigh (Frank Hannon Band) stepped in, his first show on April 14 at the Canyon Club in Agoura Hills, CA. On June 29, 2016, Y&T and Lang announced separately on their own Facebook pages that they had mutually and amicably parted ways, confirming that Leigh would remain as the band's bassist.

-Songwriter and original drummer Haze died on September 11, 2016, at the age of 61 after a long battle with chronic obstructive pulmonary disease.
-Original guitarist Alves died on March 12, 2017, at the age of 63 from ulcerative colitis and inflammatory bowel disease.
-Alves' death left Meniketti as the last surviving member from the band's original and classic 1974-1986 lineup.
+Original drummer Haze died on September 11, 2016, at the age of 61 after a long battle with chronic obstructive pulmonary disease.
+Original rhythm guitarist Alves died on March 12, 2017, at the age of 63 from ulcerative colitis and inflammatory bowel disease.
+Alves' death left Meniketti as the last surviving member from the band's original, classic lineup.

 In January 2018, Y&T released their first-ever acoustic EP titled Acoustic Classix Vol. 1.
-In June 2018, Meinketti said that the band might release more acoustic EPs in the future.
+In June 2018, Meniketti said that the band might release more acoustic EPs in the future.

-On November 26, 2019, the long-awaited, fan-backed (on Kickstarter) documentary Y&T: On With the Show was released.
+On November 26, 2019, the fan-backed (on Kickstarter) documentary On With The Show was released.

 Legacy

-"Summertime Girls" has been the band's most widely recognized song, along with fan favorites such as "Mean Streak", "Contagious", "Rescue Me", "Forever".

-Music videos for songs such as "Summertime Girls", "Mean Streak", "Lipstick & Leather", "Don't Stop Runnin'", "Don't Be Afraid of the Dark", and "Contagious" are still featured on VH1 Classic.

-Y&T's 2010 music video for "I'm Coming Home" marks the band's most-viewed video on YouTube with over 1.7 million views.
+"Summertime Girls" appeared on the soundtrack to the 1985 film Real Genius as well as an episode of Season 1 of HBO's Peacemaker (TV series).